alajmo/mani/docs/DOCUMENTATION.md

 ### shell

-Shell used for commands, it defaults to "sh -c".
+Shell used for commands, it defaults to `sh -c`.
 Note, you have to provide the flag `-c` for shell programs `bash`, `sh`, etc. if you want a command-line string evaluated.

 In case you only want to execute a script file, then the following will do: